Null allele

 A null allele is a nonfunctional allele (a variant of a gene) caused by a genetic mutation.
 Such mutations can cause a complete lack of production of the associated gene product or a product that does not function properly; in either case, the allele may be considered nonfunctional.
-A null allele cannot be distinguished from deletion of the entire locus solely from phenotypic observation.
+The presence of a null allele cannot be distinguished from deletion of the entire locus solely from phenotypic observation.

 A mutant allele that produces no RNA transcript is called an RNA null (shown by Northern blotting or by DNA sequencing of a deletion allele), and one that produces no protein is called a protein null (shown by Western blotting).
 A genetic null or amorphic allele has the same phenotype when homozygous as when heterozygous with a deficiency that disrupts the locus in question.
-A genetic null allele may be both a protein null and an RNA null, but may also express normal levels of a gene product that is nonfunctional due to mutation.
+A genetic null allele may be both a protein null and an RNA null, but may also express normal levels of a gene product that is nonfunctional by mutation.

 Null alleles can have lethal effects depending on the importance of the mutated gene.
 For example, mice homozygous for a null allele for insulin die 48 to 72 hours after birth.
 Null alleles can also have beneficial effects, such as the elevated harvest index of semi-dwarf rice of the green revolution caused by null alleles in GA20ox-2.